Welcome to In the know, your go-to financial planning podcast. Listen in as our expert team discuss important financial planning topics.

 Episode 12 – Market commentary with Brooks MacDonald (March 2021)

-Join Director and Independent Financial Planner, Neil Clarke (Pictured), as he discusses the current and future state of the financial markets with Ed Park.
+Join Director and Independent Financial Planner, Neil Clarke, as he discusses the current and future state of the financial markets with Ed Park.
 This includes the outlook of the markets following Rishi Sunak’s Spring Budget announcement.

 Ed is Chief Investment Officer at Brooks MacDonald, who are one of our trusted investment panel.